Convergence of deterministic growth models: Introduction

 \section{Introduction}

 In this note we prove the uniform in space and time convergence of the scaled heights of large classes of deterministic growth models that are monotone and equivariant under translations by constants.
 The limits are unique viscosity solutions of first- or second-order partial differential equations (PDEs for short) depending on whether the growth models are scaled hyperbolically or parabolically.
-Examples of such equations in the parabolic scaling include the deterministic Kardar--Parisi--Zhang (KPZ) equation and the crystalline infinity Laplacian, that is, the infinity Laplacian corresponding to the $l^1$-Finsler metric in $\R^d$.
+Examples of such equations in the parabolic scaling include the deterministic Kardar--Parisi--Zhang (KPZ) equation as well as nonlinear PDE with discontinuities in the gradient that are ``compatible'' with Finsler norms, like, for example, the crystalline infinity Laplacian, that is, the infinity Laplacian corresponding to the $l^1$-metric in $\R^d$.

 \vs

 Our results are based on nonlinear PDE techniques (viscosity solutions) and, in particular, the methodology developed by Barles and the second author (Barles and Souganidis~\cite{BS}) to prove convergence of monotone approximation schemes. \vs